Below are some frequently asked questions about the COVID-19 vaccine.

 Question: For Pfizer® and Moderna®, if I'm not able to get the second dose when required, will I have to take the first dose again?

 Answer: No, it is not recommended to restart the series.
-Get the second dose as soon as possible to finish the vaccinations series.
+Get the second dose as soon as possible to finish the vaccination series.

 Question: How well does the vaccine work?